rose-pine/pygments/README.md

 ## Requirements

-This package has been tested on Python versions 3.9, 3.10, 3.11 with Python 3.9 beeing the minimum required.
+This package has been tested on Python versions 3.9, 3.10, 3.11 with Python 3.9 being the minimum required.

 ## Installation